scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 Layer 1: Object-Oriented GL
 '''''''''''''''''''''''''''

 The OpenGL API, although very powerful, is also somewhat verbose and unwieldy.
-VisPy's lowest-level layer, ``vispy.gloo``, provides an object-oriented OpenGL wrapper with a clean, compact, and Pythonic alternative to traditional OpenGL programming (however, developers unfamiliar with OpenGL are encouraged to work from the scenegraph and plotting layers instead).
+VisPy's lowest-level layer, ``vispy.gloo``, provides an object-oriented OpenGL wrapper with a clean, compact, and Pythonic alternative to traditional OpenGL programming.
+Developers unfamiliar with OpenGL are encouraged to work from the scenegraph and plotting layers instead.
 Objects that typically require several GL calls to instantiate, such as textures, vertex buffers, frame buffers, and shader programs, are instead encapsulated in simple Python classes (e.g. Table 1).

 .. table:: The ``vispy.gloo`` API is compact, clean, and Pythonic compared to native OpenGL.
    :class: w